DanielAdeyemi/Epicodus_1_13_practice_addressBook/README.md

 * Bootstrap *v5.0.0 beta*

 ## *Known bugs:*
-This project has almost no style and was used only for practice purporse
+This project has almost no style and was used only for practice purporse.
+Not completed as of 1/13/2021

 ## *License and copyright:*